Azure/terraform-azurerm-avm-res-network-bastionhost/SUPPORT.md

-#Support
+# Support

+> ⚠️**Note:** For the full details on the support statements, SLAs, and more for the Azure Verified Modules (AVM) initiative please visit [aka.ms/AVM/Support](https://aka.ms/avm/support) ⚠️

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+For new issues, file your bug or feature request as a new issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.

-## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Issues can be created and searched through for existing [issues here](https://github.com/Azure/terraform-azurerm-avm-template/issues).

+Please provide as much information as possible when filing an issue.
+Include screenshots or correlation IDs if possible (please redact any sensitive information).

+For instructions on how to get deployments and correlation ID, please follow this link [here](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-history?tabs=azure-portal#get-deployments-and-correlation-id).

+We may ask you to create an Azure support request once we have triaged the issue following the process documented [here](https://learn.microsoft.com/azure/azure-portal/supportability/how-to-create-azure-support-request).